Special Taxes and Fees

 For more information on the appeals process, visit: http://www.firepreventionfee.org/.

 The changes to the SRA boundaries were approved May 2013 and affect the 2013/14 billing cycle.
-The fee is due from the owner of record, of a habitable structure, on July 1st of the fiscal year in which the fee is due.
-Accordingly, for the fiscal year 2013/14, the fee is due from the person who owned the habitable structure on July 1, 2013.
+The fee is due from the owner of record, of a habitable structure located in the SRA, on July 1st of the fiscal year in which the fee is due.
+Accordingly, for the fiscal year 2013/14, billings are being mailed to owners of habitable structures located within the new SRA boundaries on July 1, 2013.
 SRA boundaries may change again in the future.